opensubsonic/open-subsonic-api/content/en/docs/Reference/api-reference.md

 {{< alert color="warning" title="OpenSubsonic" >}}2 fields are added:

 - `type` containing the server type/name (Ex: Navidrome or Gonic)
-- `serverVersion` containing the server version (Ex: 1.2.3) this is different from the `version` field that expose the Subsonic API version.
+- `serverVersion` containing the server version (Ex: 1.2.3 (beta)) this is different from the `version` field that expose the Subsonic API version.
 {{< /alert >}}

 ## Error handling